pathikg/MLOps-Zoomcamp-DataTalks/week-04-deployment/web-service/deployment-flask-docker.md

 ```bash
 $ pipenv install gunicorn
 ```

+>Note: If you check Pipfile, then you'll see that it has been automatically updated with the new package which is quite useful :)

 Remove `if __main__` part from our `app.py` and run the gunicorn server by simply doing :